 The High Court usually has its powers exercised by one judge.
 There is provision for the High Court to sit as a full court, which is defined as two or more judges sitting constituting the court.
 The full court is reserved for cases of particular significance or in cases where a statute requires a specific number of judges.
 There is now only one such statute.
 Under s 235 of the Electoral Act 1993, trial of election petitions must take place before three judges.
 Apart from that circumstance, it is at the discretion of a judge to determine whether or not to constitute a full court.
 A number of considerations are pertinent, including administrative considerations, the potential difficulties of two judges disagreeing and the desirability of applying two or more judicial minds to find-finding.
 A full court was considered appropriate in the case that challenged the Winebox Commission of Inquiry.
 Public interest and the status of the Commissioner as a former Chief Justice made the case exceptional.
 Full courts have also convened in cases that involve applications under to restrain a vexatious litigant from bringing further proceedings.

 In Auckland and Wellington, there is a commercial list that is specifically set up by the Judicature Act 1908 to deal with commercial cases.
-Some High Court judges are appointed as commercial list judges.
+Some High Court judges are appointed as.

 Commercial cases may relate to such things as the carriage of goods for the purpose of trade or commerce, the interpretation of commercial documents and disputes arising out of intellectual property rights between parties engaged in commerce.

 Lay members may be appointed to assist Judges of the High Court under three pieces of legislation:

 From time to time additional members may be appointed, and members may have their terms renewed subject to the relevant legislation.